Thank you for reading our post, please rate this article at the end.

 Fish in the Right Place

-Fish Outside of Your Comfort Zone.
+Fish Outside of Your Comfort Zone

 Plan Your Techniques With the Weather

 Understanding how the weather affects bass fish behavior is vital to the results of your fishing trips.
-When planning to fish in bright sunny weather, remember that bass like to stick close to cover to conceal themselves and wait for passing prey to appear.
-So to catch these lazy fish it’s best to use a bait that you can flip and pitch along the bottom, such as a jig or Texas-rigged soft plastic.
+When planning to fish in bright, sunny weather, remember that bass like to stick close to cover to conceal themselves and wait for passing prey to appear.
+So, to catch these lazy fish, it’s best to use a bait that you can flip and pitch along the bottom, such as a jig or Texas-rigged soft plastic.

-In cloudy or overcast weather bass fish will generally become more active and responsive to moving baits.
+In cloudy or overcast weather, bass fish will generally become more active and responsive to moving baits.

-On cloudy days bass tend to be much more active and willing to expose themselves to feed.
-So choose baits like topwater plugs, crankbaits, and spinnerbaits to attract their bites.
+On cloudy days, bass tend to be much more active and willing to expose themselves to feed.
+So, choose baits like topwater plugs, crankbaits, and spinnerbaits to attract their bites.

 Water temperatures will also dictate the outcome of our fishing outings.

-In cool water temperatures, slow-moving baits work better, as bass tend to move slower too.
-They won’t have to exert too much energy to catch their ‘meal’
+In cool water temperatures, slow-moving baits work better, as bass tend to move slower, too.
+They won’t have to exert too much energy to catch their ‘meal.’

 Work With the Wind!

-As much as windy days seem to hinder our fishing, knowing how to use it can actually help!
+As much as windy days seem to hinder our fishing, knowing how to use it can help!

-In wind gusts of more than 15mph, it may be difficult to steer our boats steady and throw a decent line but this kind of wind is also enough to cause significant disturbance to the surface of the water.
-As a result, the bass becomes a lot more active and is more likely to notice and bite at your bait.
-Another benefit of the strong winds on the surface of the water is that you will be able to disguise your boat movements and not spook the fish!
-So don’t think windy days mean no fishing.
+In wind gusts of more than 15mph, it may be difficult to steer our boats steady and throw a decent line, but this kind of wind is also enough to cause significant disturbance to the water’s surface.
+As a result, the bass becomes much more active and is more likely to notice and bite at your bait.
+Another benefit of the strong winds on the water’s surface is that you can disguise your boat movements and not spook the fish!

 Note the Water Levels

 Don’t let this throw you off.
-You will simply need to adjust your methods to suit the different conditions.
+You will need to adjust your methods to suit the different conditions.

 In this case, you can try flipping a jig to any visible cover.